Trip Planning for Island Park

 • Today

-Today: A chance of showers and thunderstorms before 2pm, then showers likely and possibly a thunderstorm between 2pm and 3pm, then a chance of showers and thunderstorms after 3pm.
-Some of the storms could be severe.
-Partly sunny, with a high near 58.
-Breezy, with a south wind 17 to 22 mph, with gusts as high as 38 mph.
-Chance of precipitation is 70%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+Today: Showers and thunderstorms likely before 3pm, then a slight chance of showers and thunderstorms after 4pm.
+Mostly sunny, with a high near 66.
+Breezy, with a south southwest wind 18 to 25 mph, with gusts as high as 41 mph.
+Chance of precipitation is 60%.

 Chance